Ryuga-17/scrag/README.md

 ---

 ## Roadmap
+- Universal RAG Builder: auto‑discover top results for a query, scrape them, and build a ready‑to‑use RAG index.
+- Web UI: a lightweight interface for users who prefer a visual workflow.
+- Export adapters: convenient formats for popular vector DBs and RAG frameworks.

 ### Current Release (v1.0)
-- ✅ Multi-strategy extraction: newspaper3k, readability-lxml, and BeautifulSoup-based heuristics
+-  Multi-strategy extraction: newspaper3k, readability-lxml, and BeautifulSoup-based heuristics
-- ✅ Metadata capture: title, author, and date when available
+-  Metadata capture: title, author, and date when available
-- ✅ CLI interface with configuration management
+-  CLI interface with configuration management
-- ✅ Extensible pipeline architecture
+-  Extensible pipeline architecture

 ### Universal RAG Builder (v2.0) - In Planning
 Split into two focused EPICs for better implementation: